Ikechukwu-Miracle/alx-low_level_programming/0x0E-structures_typedef/README.md

 *2. A dog will teach you unconditional love.
 If you can have that in your life, things won't be too bad* prints element of struct dog.
 *3. Outside of a dog, a book is a man's best friend.
 Inside of a dog it's too dark to read* define a new type for struct dog.
 *4. A door is what a dog is perpetually on the wrong side of* creates a new dog.
+*5. How many legs does a dog have if you call his tail a leg?
+Four.
+Saying that a tail is a leg doesn't make it a leg* frees dog.